demidenko05/beige-accandr/README.txt

 * Manufacturing - automatically cost calculation from used materials and direct labor (and other) costs.
 * Multi-databases (organizations).
 * Embedded Web-Store
-* There is Beigesoft™ Accounting version for MS Windows/Mac/*Nix and SQLite database, so you can work with the same database anywhere.
+* There is Beigesoft™ Enterprise Information System version for MS Windows/Mac/*Nix and SQLite database, so you can work with the same database anywhere.

 You can check functionality without installation by reading the articles (see above).